franklinqin0/blog/docs/views/course_scheduling.md

 It should be obvious that for a set of classes (usually a grade), compulsory and elective courses taken by a class should not be scheduled in the same slot.
 To go one step further, the high school requires the feature "parallel electives", which requires a set of courses enrolled by a set of classes to be assigned at a same slot.
 A student from these classes can thus only choose at most one out of these courses for this semester.

-I then created a new data model `parallel elective`, and stores the id's of classes (MongoDB allows an array to be stored in a row).
-If a course schedule belongs to a parallel elective, it then stores its id.
+I then created a new data model `parallel elective`, which stores the id's of `class`es (MongoDB allows an array to be stored in a document).
+If a course `schedule` belongs to a parallel elective, it then stores its id.
 This model is simple and based on the assumption that each schedule can only belong to one parallel elective.

 For the math formulation, I will start with an illustrative example.
 Say we have three courses, $A$, $B$, $C$, and each has $k$ weekly schedules (same _number of schedules_ is recommended but not required).
 Therefore, schedules $A_1$, ..., $A_k$, $B_1$, ..., $B_k$, $C_1$, ..., $C_k$ store the same id of a parallel elective. $A$, $B$, $C$ are then zipped and produced $k$ combinations: $[A_1, B_1, C_1]$, ..., $[A_k, B_k, C_k]$.
 For each combination in a parallel elective, the schedules are either all scheduled in a slot or not: